LuccaWang1/PetPlanner/README.md

 ### How To Use PetPlanner / What The User Can Do
 1. Create an account

 A user instance is created via the user inputs to the form and the User class in model.py.
 The user's account information is stored in the app's postgreSQL relational database.
-Passwords are hashed with salt using Argon2 to securely hash passwords in a way that makes it difficult for attackers to perform brute-force (dictionary) attacks, even if they have access to significant computational resources.
+Passwords are hashed with salt using Passlib and Argon2 to securely hash passwords in a way that makes it difficult for attackers to perform brute-force (dictionary) attacks, even if they have access to significant computational resources.

 ![Image of the Create Account webpage](/static/images/Readme_Markdown/petplanner_Create_An_Account.png)